saylesss88/privacy-book/src/android/RethinkDNS_Guide.md

 `Configure -> Firewall -> Universal firewall rules` and set the following to ON:

 - `Block all apps when device is locked`

 - `Block when DNS is bypassed`

 - `Block port 80 (insecure HTTP) traffic`

 You can get more restrictive from here, but it will take some manual intervention to get everything working correctly.

+Keep your firewall rules in mind when you're setting per app settings.
+If the Universal firewall blocks all apps when the device is locked, do you want this app affected by this or do you want to let it Bypass the Universal firewall?

 ---